Seamful XAI: Operationalizing Seamful Design in Explainable AI

-In responses to these limits, an area of work that takes human-centered approaches to explainable AI has emerged within the HCI community~\cite{ehsan2020human,liao2021human,ehsan2021operationalizing,wang2019designing}.
-These works center the development of XAI technologies around people's needs and end-goals, whether the end-goal is improving the model~\cite{narkar2021model}, making better decisions~\cite{xie2020chexplain,jacobs2021designing}, assessing model biases~\cite{dodge2019explaining}, seeking recourse~\cite{karimi2021algorithmic}, contesting the model~\cite{lyons2021conceptualising}, and so on~\cite{suresh2021beyond,liao2022connecting}.
-With this shift of focus, these works often expand the design space of XAI beyond algorithmic explanations, providing additional information as well as various interaction-level support such as interactive model interrogation and visualizations~\cite{narkar2021model,hohman2019gamut,xie2020chexplain}.

-Our work is informed by emerging research in HCXAI that takes a sociotechnical lens~\cite{ehsan2020human}.
-This body of work challenges the algorithm-centrism in XAI where the predominant focus tends to be on revealing the algorithmic processes and not on the sociotechnical factors that govern the use of AI~\cite{liao2021human,ehsan2021operationalizing}. ~\citet{dhanorkar2021needs} highlight how explainability needs evolve and depends on who needs what and when.
-Highlighting an XAI blind spot where the social factors are ignored, ~\citet{ehsan2021expanding} challenge the algorithm-centrism and propose a design framework for social transparency of AI, by leveraging information about how other people interact and reason with the AI system.
+Inherent in HCXAI is also a sociotechnical perspective~\cite{ehsan2020human}: AI systems are often situated in socio-organizational environments, and people’s understanding must span factors both inside and outside the algorithmic black-box; thus, explainability of the socio-technical elements---the human-AI assemblage~\cite{ehsan2021expanding}---needs more than just algorithmic transparency.
+This sociotechnical perspective has brought prior work to ``expand explainability''---defining new design spaces concerning the sociotechnical factors that govern the use of AI~\cite{liao2021human,ehsan2021operationalizing, BansalAccuracy, GonzalezExplanations}.
+For example, ~\citet{dhanorkar2021needs} highlight how explainability needs evolve and depends on who needs what and when.~\citet{ehsan2021expanding} challenge the algorithm-centrism and propose a design framework for social transparency of AI, by leveraging information about how other people interact and reason with the AI system.

-Our work similarly adopts a sociotechnical perspective to expand the XAI design space and takes a goal-oriented stance.
-Focusing on AI supporting human decision-making (as opposed to complete automation), we aim to support the end-goal of actionability for decision-making~\cite{liao2020questioning} and contestability when AI is wrong~\cite{lyons2021conceptualising}.
+In this work, we introduce seams as a new design space for HCXAI---facilitating end-user understanding of possible mismatches in and breakdowns of the sociotechnical system.
+In doing so, seams can complement existing explainability efforts by helping users understand not just why the AI did something, but also why the AI may not or cannot do something.
+Focusing on AI supporting human decision-making (vs. complete automation), we aim to support the end-goal of actionability for decision-making~\cite{liao2020questioning} and algorithmic contestability~\cite{lyons2021conceptualising}.